Elsworth "Elzie" (or "Elza") Mayle was born on April 21, 1876, in Barbour County, WV, the son of Hiram "Poke" and Margaret (Minerd) Mayle.

 Daughter Gladys Mayle (1914-1944) was born in 1914.

-Sadly, Gladys was diagnosed with cancer of the uterus, and died after a year of suffering at the age of 31, on Sept.
+Sadly, Gladys was diagnosed with cancer of the uterus.
+She died after a year of suffering at the age of 31, on Sept.
 19, 1944.
 She was laid to eternal rest in Welch Cemetery.

 John Henry married again, to one of his first wife's cousins, Genevieve Collins (1924-1987), daughter of Thomas and Cansetta (Minard) Collins of the family of George Riley Minard.
 See the Minard bio for more.